Dean Reed

 Dean Cyril Reed (September 22, 1938 – June 13, 1986) was an American actor, singer-songwriter, director, and social activist who lived a great part of his adult life in South America and then in East Germany.

 Nicknamed the Red Elvis, Reed was the best-selling Western performer in communist countries, with his songs often topping the local charts, and millions of his records were sold in the Eastern Bloc and elsewhere mostly under the Soviet Melodiya label.
 He never renounced his U.S. citizenship, despite often denouncing the policy of the U.S. government, and was seen by the Western media as a threat and as a revolutionary artist.

 Early life and education

 Dean Reed was born in Denver, Colorado, on September 22, 1938.
 His father was a high school math and history teacher, described as a staunch anticommunist and supporter of Barry Goldwater, while his mother was a homemaker.
 He had two elder brothers, Dale and Vernon.
 Reed's family moved many times during the 1940s, living in various cities in California and Utah, before returning to Colorado.

 He graduated from Wheat Ridge High School in 1956, where he was a star athlete on the track team.
-Despite his father's desire for Reed to enroll in a military academy, Reed studied meteorology for a couple of years at the University of Colorado and earned money in bars singing rock and roll and country music.
+Despite his father's desire for Reed to enroll in a military academy, Reed studied meteorology for a couple of years at the University of Colorado Boulder and earned money in bars singing rock and roll and country music.